abruere/application-services/docs/product-portal/accounts/welcome.md

 *   uid:  the user's opaque, stable account identifier
 *   email:  the user's verified email address
 *   displayName:  the user's preferred human-readable display name
-*   avater: the URL of the user's profile picture
+*   avatar: the URL of the user's profile picture

 Some fields may be missing if the appropriate scopes were not requested, or the user declined to share the information.

 #### Security considerations

-The FxA OAuth token should **_only _**be used as an authentication token to access FxA APIs.
+The FxA OAuth token should **_only_** be used as an authentication token to access FxA APIs.
 It should not:

 *   be sent to untrusted parties
 *   be used as a sessioning mechanism to track logged in users.